Open-Cascade-SAS/OCCT-samples-csharp/ReadMe.md

 Both applications provide the same functionality as the standard OCCT Import/Export sample.
 The first project is called *IE_WinForms* and uses Windows Forms for GUI.
 The second application is called *IE_WPF_WinForms* and uses Windows Presentation Foundation.
+The third project is called *IE_WinFormsVB* is written in VB.NET and uses Windows Forms for GUI.

 Note a few important details: